Ticks and Alpha-gal Syndrome

 Besides AGS, What Other Diseases Can Lone Star Tick Bites Cause?

 - According to the CDC, Lone Star Ticks transmit viruses and organisms which can cause:

 - Possibly other tick-borne illnesses

 - Lone Star Ticks are also associated with Southern tick-associated rash illness (STARI).

 Click here to download a PDF about Lone Star Ticks

 Frequently Asked Questions about Ticks and Alpha-gal Syndrome

 Ticks eject saliva into the bite sites they create in the skin.
 It’s thought that the saliva triggers an immune response that leads to alpha-gal syndrome (38).
 The mechanism by which this occurs is still being studied, but it’s believed that AGS is triggered by alpha-gal in ticks’ saliva, possibly in conjunction with adjuvants.

 How Long Does a Tick Have to Feed to Trigger AGS?

-- For this reason, it is best to avoid tick bites in the first place, not just remove ticks promptly after they bite you, although you should do that, too.
+It is not known how long it can take for ticks to trigger AGS, but it is possible that you are at risk as soon as they bite you and eject their saliva into your skin.
+For this reason, it is important to avoid tick bites in the first place, not just remove them promptly after they bite you, although you should do that, too.